MickHarrigan/uhdrtz-rust/docs/sdd.md

 ## Outputs
 ## Hardware Used

+## Hardware Used

-This section will cover all hardware components included in the UHDRTZ kit.
-It will also cover basic setup and descriptions of the comonents for a more in depth explination of how to use them.
+This file will cover all hardware components included in the UHDRTZ kit.
+It will also cover basic setup and descriptions of the components for a more in depth explanation of how to use them.
 The components covered are as followed.

 - 4K USB-C Camera
 - Mini PC
 - Crank Housing
-  - Aduino
+  - Arduino
   - Rotary Encoder

 ### 4K USB-C Camera